izzy-baulk/EPQ-artefact/essay.md

     return b_x, b_y, b_z
 ```

 However, this function did not always produce a vector with the correct orientation on the plot.
 Finally, I realised that as the incoming and outgoing vectors would always be in one identical plane, the components of the vectors in this identical plane must be in the same ratio as the magnitudes of the vectors.
-As I could calculate this ratio of magnitudes, knowing the scalar velocities of the incoming and outgoing particles, I could therefore apply the same scale factor to the components of that plane, as the adjacent component and magnitude of each vector would form two similar triangles.
-The other component could always be calculated using basic trigonometry.
+As I could calculate this ratio of magnitudes, knowing the scalar velocities of the incoming and outgoing particles, I could therefore apply the same scale factor to the two parallel components in that plane, as the adjacent component and magnitude of each vector would form two similar triangles.
+The other, perpendicular component could be operated on independently, and could be calculated using basic trigonometry.

 ``` python
 def twodcomponents(amag, acomps, theta, bmag, type):